FPS Foreign Affairs Belgium: successfully redesigned their website from the ground (Dec 2020 - Aug 2021)

 The communication strategy was done by another agency.
 They carried out research, such as stakeholder interviews, focus groups and a thorough analysis of the top tasks.
 With artefacts such as a channel strategy, communication strategy, goals, channels and key messages, all backed up by real user data, they gave us confidence and a clear picture of how and what was important in the federal partners’ communication and service on the Foreign Affairs website.
 Which gave us a great starting point.

-To fill in some gaps about the user’s experience on the website, we conducted exploratory research.
+To fill in some gaps about the user’s experience on the website, we conducted explanatory research.
 I did in-depth interviews and qualitative usability tests based on the top task analysis to get a clear picture of users’ goals, context, pain-points and behaviour.
 Furthermore, I tested the current information architecture with tree testing to collect data on how well the target audience finds the content on the website.
 In addition, we conducted competitive reviews of other Foreign Affair and governmental websites that are in line with the Belgian governmental needs to gather best practices and ideas.

-Once the exploratory research was done, I analysed the raw data from the usability test and tree test by using Miro as a tool to affinity diagram (affinity mapping).
+Once the explanatory research was done, I analysed the raw data from the usability test and tree test by using Miro as a tool to affinity diagram (affinity mapping).
 The affinity diagram allowed me to group the data into themes to get a clear picture of the users’ pain points and behaviour during their journey.
 We chose to draw up an alignment diagram, such as a customer journey map of the research data, and a slide deck of the tree test to discuss this with the stakeholders.

 After we defined the problem from the communication strategy, interviews, usability testing and a tree test, we had to develop a deeper understanding of the content itself.
 Therefore, I made a thorough content inventory in a spreadsheet of most content until I had a clear understanding of the size, content types and page layouts to communicate to our team.
 The content inventory along with the first draft of an information architecture was presented to stakeholders to discuss our very first conceptual ideas.